 2015 Environmental Quality Incentives Program

-Signup for 2015 Alabama NRCS programs is continuous.
+Signup for FY 2016's Alabama NRCS programs is October 16 (news release).
 If you miss a deadline, your application will be accepted for future funding.
 Visit your local NRCS office.

 EQIP provides financial and technical assistance to agricultural producers in order to address natural resource concerns and deliver environmental benefits such as improved water and air quality, conserved ground and surface water, reduced soil erosion and sedimentation or improved or created wildlife habitat.